bdmendes/feup-pfl-jeson-mor/docs/README.md

 |: <your-input>.

  ( Input the option number to select it )
- Choose the type of player for the black knights:
+ Choose the type of player for Black:
        1. Human Player
        2. Sloppy Computer
        3. Greedy Computer
        4. Smart Computer
 |: <your-input>.
- Input the desired board size (max.9, should be odd)
+ Input the desired board size (max.9, must be odd)
 |: <your-input>.

 ```